Morgan Stanley Sells 13,885 Shares of Schweitzer-Mauduit International, Inc. (NYSE:SWM)

-Morgan Stanley lessened its stake in Schweitzer-Mauduit International, Inc. (NYSE:SWM) by 11.1% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Morgan Stanley decreased its holdings in shares of Schweitzer-Mauduit International, Inc. (NYSE:SWM) by 11.1% in the 1st quarter, according to its most recent 13F filing with the SEC.
 The fund owned 110,763 shares of the company’s stock after selling 13,885 shares during the period.
-Morgan Stanley owned 0.35% of Schweitzer-Mauduit International worth $5,425,000 as of its most recent SEC filing.
+Morgan Stanley owned approximately 0.35% of Schweitzer-Mauduit International worth $5,425,000 at the end of the most recent reporting period.

-Other hedge funds also recently bought and sold shares of the company.
-Captrust Financial Advisors bought a new stake in shares of Schweitzer-Mauduit International during the 1st quarter valued at $62,000.
-Fieldpoint Private Securities LLC raised its position in shares of Schweitzer-Mauduit International by 579.6% during the 1st quarter.
-Fieldpoint Private Securities LLC now owns 1,665 shares of the company’s stock valued at $82,000 after acquiring an additional 1,420 shares during the last quarter.
-Mutual of America Capital Management LLC raised its position in shares of Schweitzer-Mauduit International by 7.5% during the 1st quarter.
-Mutual of America Capital Management LLC now owns 4,196 shares of the company’s stock valued at $205,000 after acquiring an additional 293 shares during the last quarter.
-Euclidean Technologies Management LLC bought a new stake in shares of Schweitzer-Mauduit International during the 1st quarter valued at $211,000.
-Finally, Ergoteles LLC bought a new stake in shares of Schweitzer-Mauduit International during the 1st quarter valued at $409,000.
-Hedge funds and other institutional investors own 82.42% of the company’s stock.
+Several other hedge funds have also recently made changes to their positions in the company.
+BlackRock Inc. grew its holdings in shares of Schweitzer-Mauduit International by 5.1% in the 1st quarter.
+BlackRock Inc. now owns 5,036,084 shares of the company’s stock valued at $246,617,000 after buying an additional 246,228 shares during the period.
+Bank of New York Mellon Corp grew its holdings in shares of Schweitzer-Mauduit International by 3.7% in the 1st quarter.
+Bank of New York Mellon Corp now owns 659,284 shares of the company’s stock valued at $32,285,000 after buying an additional 23,314 shares during the period.
+JPMorgan Chase & Co. grew its holdings in shares of Schweitzer-Mauduit International by 5.8% in the 1st quarter.
+JPMorgan Chase & Co. now owns 578,413 shares of the company’s stock valued at $28,325,000 after buying an additional 31,637 shares during the period.
+Geode Capital Management LLC grew its holdings in shares of Schweitzer-Mauduit International by 12.0% in the 1st quarter.
+Geode Capital Management LLC now owns 556,935 shares of the company’s stock valued at $27,273,000 after buying an additional 59,638 shares during the period.
+Finally, FMR LLC grew its holdings in shares of Schweitzer-Mauduit International by 122,817.8% in the 1st quarter.
+FMR LLC now owns 394,566 shares of the company’s stock valued at $15,278,000 after buying an additional 394,245 shares during the period.
+82.42% of the stock is owned by institutional investors.

 Separately, TheStreet lowered shares of Schweitzer-Mauduit International from a “b” rating to a “c+” rating in a report on Friday, August 6th.